-Now is the time to start planning for a Labour Day long weekend road trip.
+Now is the time to start planning for your school holiday road trip.

-A long weekend is a great excuse to get out and explore Australia and what better way to do that than by packing up your family and hitting the open road.
-But multiple people in less than 6sqm for hours on end is fraught with danger.
+With COVID-19 restrictions gradually easing in most states across the country, school holidays is a great time to get out and explore your local area and what better way to do that than by packing up your family and hitting the open road.

 So here are our ten tips to ensure your next road trip goes smoothly.